Autumn Weekends Are Coming!

 September is the transitional month, the back-to-school month for many, and it has a new-start feel to it every year.
 As the tipping point between the dog days of summer and the crisp arrival of autumn, there’s so much to love about September.

-It’s a great month to spend plenty of time outdoors (admire those changing leaves), and start the process of making your clothes, home and life a little bit cosier for the colder weather.
+It’s a great month to spend plenty of time outdoors (admire those changing leaves and big skies), and start the process of making your clothes, home and life a little bit cosier in preparation for the colder weather.

 Things to do during the September weekends